Tom-PIT/Connected.Docs/en/Sales/Documents/SalesOrders.md

 ![Sales orders – Available](../Assets/SalesOrdersListAvailable.png)

+Completing a sales order performs the following actions:

+- The document moves from _Available_ to _Completed_ state.

+- Editing is restricted.

+- Most **Linked document** actions are disabled.

+> [!NOTE]
+> Completing a sales order is an administrative action that finalizes its lifecycle.
+It does **not** perform additional stock movements or financial postings — those occur in the linked delivery or invoice documents.

 #### Completing a sales order

 Once the published sales order is finalized, for example, when a [**delivery note**](DeliveryNotes.md) or [**issued invoice**](IssuedInvoices.md) has been generated from a sales order, click **Complete**:

 ![Complete button](../Assets/SalesOrdersCompleteButton.png)

 ## Menu